Intermediate extension of Chow motives of Abelian type: The motivic picture

 \cite[Def.~2.1]{W5}.
 If it exists, then Conjecture~\ref{3C} holds for $M = j_{!*} \one_U$, since $\End_{\CHFXM}(j_{!*} \one_U)$ is then equal to a finite product of copies of $F$.
 By the above discussion, the two notions are compatible: the motivic intersection complex would thus equal the value of the functor $j_{!*}$ on $\one_U$. \end{Ex}

-The main issue to be treated in Sections~\ref{4} and \ref{5} is the construction of full sub-categories of Chow motives, which can actually be shown to satisfy Conjecture~\ref{3D}, \emph{i.e.}, to be semi-primary.
+The main issue to be treated in Sections~\ref{4} and \ref{5} is the construction of full sub-categories of Chow motives that can actually be shown to satisfy Conjecture~\ref{3D}, \emph{i.e.}, to be semi-primary.